About Us »

 1st known, Vietnam M.I.B.
 Zippo

 Showing a WWII type P.T.
-Boat and entitled Peter Tare, the phonetic words for the letters, P. T. - Submitted by John Altfeltis, USN, Retired.
+Boat and entitled Peter Tare, the phonetic words for the letters, P. T. - Submitted by John altfeltis, USN, Retired.

 Submitted by Ian Griffin, Australia